pgimalac/rustomaton/README.md

 Automatons can be exported to [.dot files](https://en.wikipedia.org/wiki/DOT_(graph_description_language)).

 ## Bugs
-This library hasn't been tested intensively so I wouldn't recommand using it for something too serious.
+This library hasn't been tested intensively so I wouldn't recommend using it for something too serious.

-If you notice a bug or anything weird don't hesitate to open an issue or a pull request on [the github page](https://github.com/pgimalac/rustomaton).
+If you notice a bug or anything weird don't hesitate to open an issue or a pull request on [the Github page](https://github.com/pgimalac/rustomaton).

-Lots of links in the doc are broken as I didn't spent much time debugging it.